Skip to content

 Scalar Functions

-There is a class of primitive functions termed scalar functions This class is identified in Table 1 below.
+There is a class of primitive functions termed scalar functions This class is identified in below.
 Scalar functions are pervasive, that is, their properties apply at all levels of nesting.
 Scalar functions have the following properties:

 Table 1: Scalar Primitive Functions